HdHamid/SQL-server/IndexManager.md

 # A procedure to manage your indexes

-You can use a cursor to execute commands from the "COMMAND" Column.
+You can use a cursor to execute commands from the "COMMAND" Column in a job.
 ```bash
 CREATE procedure [dbo].[IndxMngr]
 as